Solar-Powered Festival Venue & much, much more!

 We did a lot of other stuff this year too.

 Dave and Em co-ordinated a workshop space in the Healing Field at Glastonbury Festival; we booked the traders and entertainment at The Green Gathering, and with a fab new crew built on last year's successful Raconteurs' Delight cabaret stage (thanks Kara, Sam and all).
-Em ran her 'Burlesque & Bohemian' market stall at the Northern Green Gathering, Dave was Duty Manager at Solfest, we ran LED workshops (thanks Drea) at Positive Vibrations and now Dave Weirdigan Music has an autumn of gigs lined up, with artists including guitar god John Fairhurst, poet and author Salena Godden, singer-songwriter Terry Logan, comedian Elvis McGonagall, Johnny Solstice, DJ Templehead, Orkestra Del Sol and Echo Town.
+Em ran her 'Burlesque & Bohemian' market stall at the Northern Green Gathering, Dave was Duty Manager at Solfest, we ran LED workshops (thanks Drea) at Positive Vibrations and Dave Weirdigan Music has an autumn of gigs lined up, with artists including guitar god John Fairhurst, poet and author Salena Godden, singer-songwriter Terry Logan, comedian Elvis McGonagall, Johnny Solstice, DJ Templehead, Orkestra Del Sol, Echo Town, River Roots and Mobius Loop.

 The gigs are all in our sometimes-hometown of Hebden Bridge, at the legendary Trades Club, so pop in and see us if you're up north on any of those dates.
 Otherwise, in the fields next year...